ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 Don't share your SessionID with anyone.

 #### Is this tool safe?
 You can compile the sourcecode for yourself or control outgoing traffic with [Wireshark](https://www.wireshark.org/).
 You will see that this tool only communicates with PoE servers.
-The hotkeys are safe too as they are Windows hotkeys.
-No keylogging if you thought so.

 #### Can I get banned for using this tool?
 Well, I contacted GGG but as usual they don't answer any questions regarding legality of 3rd party tools.
 As this tool does not interfer with any game files directly, the answer is: probably no!